This website cookie policy was updated last on 17th June 2026

 For further information on cookies generally, including how to control and manage them, visit the guidance on cookies published by the ICO, www.aboutcookies.org or www.allaboutcookies.org.

 We use cookies on our Website.
-This helps us to provide you with a good experience when you browse our Website and allows us to improve our Website.
+This helps us to provide you with a good experience when you browse our Website, allows us to improve our Website, and allows us to measure, manage and improve our digital marketing.
 Further details about the cookies we use can be found below.

 Consent to use cookies and changing settings

-We will ask for your consent to place cookies on your device, except where they are essential for us to operate our Website.
+We will ask for your consent to place cookies on your device, except where they are essential for us to operate our Website or where they ensure that our Website appears and functions correctly on the screen you are using to view it (we call these necessary cookies).

 You can withdraw any consent to the use of cookies you have provided or manage any other cookie preferences at any time by clicking on the icon found in the bottom left of our Website.
 You can then adjust the preference sliders to ‘On’ or ‘Off’.
 You may need to refresh your page for your settings to take effect.

-How to turn off all cookies and consequences of doing so
+How to turn off all cookies and the consequences of doing so

-If you do not want to accept any cookies, you may be able to change your browser settings so that cookies (including those which are essential for us to operate our Website) are not accepted.
+If you do not want to accept any cookies, you may be able to change your browser settings so that cookies (including necessary cookies) are not accepted.
 If you do this, please be aware that you may lose some of the functionality of our Website.

-If you want to opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.
+If you want to opt out of being tracked by Google Analytics across all websites (including our Website), visit http://tools.google.com/dlpage/gaoptout.

 Our use of cookies